codefresh-io/docs.codefresh.io/_docs/getting-started/gitops-codefresh.md

 [Monitoring applications]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/)

 ## Codefresh & the Argo Project
-Codefresh brings the power of the Argo project to your Kubernetes deployments:
+Codefresh brings the power of Argo project to your Kubernetes deployments.

-Argo CD for declarative continuous deployment
-Argo Rollouts for progressive delivery
-Argo Workflows as the workflow engine
-Argo Events for event-driven workflow automation framework

 Codefresh creates a conformed fork of the Argo project, providing an enterprise-supported version of the same, enhanced with unique functionality.

 >Our users rely on the Codefresh platform to deliver software, reliably and predictably, without disruptions.
 To maintain that high standard, we add several weeks of testing and bug fixes to new versions of Argo before making them available within Codefresh.
 Typically, new versions of Argo are available within 30 days of their release.